WarrenLata/WarrenLata/README.md

 # 👋 Hi, I’m Warren (@Wawa :wink: )

-I'm a engineering student in computer science at Telecom nancy majoring in IA and Big Data.
-I'm also doing a double degree in mathematic for data science simultaneously.
+I'm a engineer focusing in IA and Big Data(iamges, NLP etc).
+Graduated with a double degree in mathemamtic.
 I’m interested in data science (analyzing and visualizing data, creating machine learning model alogorithm), data engineering and software engineering.
 Some language i enjoy workin with include SQL, python ,matalab, R, Java and a little bit of javascript ;)